physiopy/phys2bids/README.md

 **The project is currently under development**.
 Any suggestion/bug report is welcome!
 Feel free to open an issue.

-At the very moment, it assumes all the extracted channels from a file have the same sampling freq.

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

 ## Contributors ✨